Zwnny/CTF-Writeup/Cyber-Apocalypse-CTF-2022/Solution.md

 # Space Pirate: Fleet Management

 * If you disassemble the program, you will see there is a hidden input (9).
 Upon pressing 9 the program will read our input.
-With a bit knowledge in reversing, you will realize that the program will treat your input as a sequence of instrunctions and attemp to run it
+With a bit knowledge in reversing, you will realize that the program will treat your input as a sequence of instrunctions and attempt to run it
 * But there are restrictions, we can not call system('/bin/sh') because of the seccomp_rule, we are only allowed to execute openat and sendfile, but that's all we need.

 ```python